Siphon880gh/devbrain/DevOps/Server - _Persistent - Supervisor/Supervisor Primer - GET STARTED (Stack with Sh, Gunicorn, Pyenv, Pipenv).md

-2. Install packages and dependencies using Pipenv and those will be portable from system to system
+5. Install packages and dependencies using Pipenv and those will be portable from system to system

-Make sure:

-- No requirements.txt in the same folder.
-Keep in mind if you have a requirements.txt, it could get in the way if you want to install specific versions.
-You will be relying on Pipfile

-Run to both install the package and update Pipfile (so when you migrate, `pipenv install`  is enough):

 ```
 pipenv install package_name
 ```

+While installing packages, have an eye for future migrations making sure the packages in Pipfile have specific versions.
+- Why?
+Packages that installed successfully, the versions they're currently at are compatible with each other on the python version you're currently at.
+You want to perform future migrations by bringing the Pipfiles over that have the specific versions, then running "pipenv install" on that future migration which will install based on the Pipfile.
+- See if you have a problem: Open Pipfile and you'll see the package versions if you had specified them in `pipenv install package_name===1.2.0`, for example.
+You unlikely had specified versions so the packages could be set to `*`.
+- How to correct `*` to the version: Run `pipenv run pip show opencv-python` , for example, which gives you the version.
+Then modify the Pipfile, `opencv-python = "==3.4.7.28"`, for example.

-2 - troubleshooting:
+Installation troubleshooting:

 > InstallCommand error?
 >